 Want to take your class on an educational excursion to one of B.C.’s amazing parks?
 You can apply for a GO Grant of $600 per class or $3,500 per school to fund a field trip.

 Need help designing an educational field trip for your students?
 Then take a free workshop in a park near you.
-Learn how to get the most from natural spaces and connect outdoor experiences to the curriculum.
+Learn how to get the most from outdoor spaces and connect these experiences to the curriculum.

 Environmental Exchange Box Program